-In order to measure the effectiveness of the ESG approach implemented, the Investment Manager ensures that the Fund will have a better ESG rating than its Investable Universe (measured as the rolling 3 months average of the weekly rating), after eliminating at least 20% of the worst-rated securities of the latter, based on external third-party ESG rating.
+- Engaging with the laggards, - Assessing the climate part of the internal ESG scoring. - 5.
+Selectivity - In order to measure the effectiveness of the ESG approach implemented, the Investment Manager ensures that the Fund will have a better ESG risk score than its Thematics Universe (measured as the rolling 3 months average of the weekly rating), after eliminating at least 25% and 30% as from 01/01/2026 of the worst-rated securities of the latter, based on external third-party ESG rating.
 The coverage must be above 90%.
+The weighting of pillars E, S and G cannot be generalized within the framework of the provider's rating because the methodology is based on a materiality analysis taking into account in particular the sector and idiosyncrasies of the companies scored.
+It should be noted that the provider's scoring methodology may lead some companies to be scored on certain ESG themes more than others.
+Therefore, all or part of the Fund may have a pillar weighting of less than 20%.